The 13 Areas of Diversity Every Recruiter Needs to Know

 13. Citizenship

 Juggling applying for visas or bringing on contractors, this area of diversity can soon add up.
-However, if someone is perfect for your business, then the financial burden will be worth it.
+However, if someone is perfect for your business, the financial burden will be worth it.

 Wrapping it all up